 Course Content

 The course uses the Google Course builder as the content hosting platform.
 Google Course builder provides an easy way to host course content.
 Its source code is distributed under the Apache License version 2 and is free to modify and redistribute.
-An individual instructor can develop a course quickly with the features provided by the out of the box software.
-Since the course builder is open source, an instructor can modify the source code to create a more personalized version of the course.
+An individual instructor can develop a course quickly with the features provided by this out of the box software.
+Since Course builder is open source, an instructor can modify the source code to create a more personalized version of the course.
 The final completed course should be deployed in Google infrastructure using the Google App Engine.

 The course content is mainly lecture videos hosted in YouTube.
 Text version of the content is also possible.
 The course should be structured as a set of units.
 Each unit contains a set of lessons.
 Each lesson is a video plus some text description.
 Each lesson can be followed by a simple activity.
 The instructor creates an activity as a JavaScript file.
 The activity contains simple multiple-choice questions or text based answer questions with specific answers.
 Between units there can be course assessments.
 These assessments can be like midterm exam final exam etc. They also have the same